-However, for the year ended 28 February 2019, the increase in NAV plus the interim dividend alone, for the "C" share fund, has exceeded the annual hurdle of 7.00p per share and as such a performance fee is payable irrespective of the approval of the final dividend.
+However, for the year ended 28 February 2019, the increase in NAV plus the interim dividend alone, for the both the ordinary share fund and the "C" share fund, has exceeded the annual hurdle of 7.00p per share and as such a performance fee is payable irrespective of the approval of the final dividend.

 Because the performance fee is payable at year end, the Company is required to accrue the performance fee in the financial statements.
 However, the effect of accruing the fee would be to reduce the NAV.
 Therefore, in calculating the actual fee to be paid, the Company has calculated a deemed NAV, taking into account the fee calculated initially.
 The actual performance fee payable and accrued is calculated based on this reduced deemed NAV.
-The result of taking the initially calculated fee into account has the effect of reducing the actual performance fee payable by a total of £15,000 for the "C" shares.
+The result of taking the initially calculated fee into account has the effect of reducing the actual performance fee payable by a total of £23,000 for the ordinary shares and £14,000 for the "C" shares.

-Additionally, in respect of the year ended 28 February 2019, a further performance fee is contingent on approval of the final "C" share dividend.
-The final dividend proposed is 5.00p per "C" share.
-As the hurdle of 7.00p per share has been exceeded by the element of the performance fee that is already accrued, the Investment Manager is entitled to a further performance fee of 1.00p per "C" share, being 20% of 5.00p.
+Additionally, in respect of the year ended 28 February 2019, a further performance fee is contingent on approval of the final ordinary and "C" share dividends.
+The final dividends proposed are 5.00p per ordinary share and 5.00p "C" share.
+As the hurdle of 7.00p per share has been exceeded by the element of the performance fee that is already accrued, the Investment Manager is entitled to a further performance fee of 1.00p per ordinary share and 1.00p "C" share, being 20% of 5.00p.
 This additional performance fee is contingent on shareholder approval of the payment of the final dividend, therefore it has not been accrued in the financial statements for the year ended 28 February 2019.

-The terms of the performance fee remain unchanged from those set out in the original offer document for the Company in 2005.
+The terms of the performance fee remain unchanged from those set out in the original offer document for the Company in 2004.